Q: What are the benefits of Arlington funeral videography?

 A: For nearly two decades we’ve been combining the highest levels of technical quality with optional personalization and artistry in our Arlington funeral videography.
-Each Client-Design video is a unique collaboration between client and studio.
+Each Client Design video is a unique collaboration between client and studio.
 Doing what we love to do, we’ve won four WEVA International Creative Excellence Awards for Social Event Coverage and Highlights.
 These awards are specifically for our Arlington funeral videography.
 We received these awards in international competition after anonymous judging of final client videos by a panel of highly qualified peers in the event video industry.
 Judging criteria included dramatic impact, creativity, originality, shooting and editing style, and overall production content.
 We’ve won three Gold awards and one Silver.
-Some clients have attributed the quality differences in our videos to insights we gained while serving in the military.
+Some clients have attributed quality differences in our videos to insights I gained while serving a career in the military.

 Q: How many cameras do you use to shoot a funeral?

 A: At least two and sometimes three.
 Two or three cameras allow for continuous coverage of the service, a smoother edit, and a more polished finished product…because there are fewer breaks in usable visuals and audio while new scenes are being set up.
 Using just one camera results in missed small pieces of the service and a choppy edit.
 We’ve found that using more than two or three cameras adds nothing significant to our ability to fully document most services.

 Q: How do you get good audio of the funeral service?

 A: We come with directional on-camera microphones, wireless microphones, redundant systems, and backup units.
 We test all batteries as part of our preparations, place our microphones where they will do their jobs best, and manage audio volume levels manually.